Grain & Berry logo

 NORMAL

 Grain & Berry receives a Normal Stability Score.
-Three-year turnover of 7.41% sits above the typical Food & Beverage franchise (around 5%), but below the high end of the industry range (around 10%).
-Out of 2 total exits, terminations and franchisor buybacks each accounted for 1, alongside no non-renewals and no ceased operations.
+Three-year turnover of 7.41% is well above the typical Food & Beverage franchise (around 6%), and sits closer to the high end of the industry range among peers.
+Out of 2 total exits, terminations and franchisor buybacks tied with 1 each, alongside no non-renewals and no ceased operations.

-The equal presence of terminations and franchisor buybacks suggests the system both enforces standards and sometimes reclaims locations; this can mean operators struggled with the model or that the franchisor absorbs underperforming units.
+The mix of terminations and franchisor buybacks points to franchisor-initiated exits, suggesting either operators struggled with the model or the franchisor reclaimed underperforming locations; together these patterns imply exits were driven more by franchisor action than by voluntary departures.
 This is built on a compact track record (roughly 27 franchisees averaged across three years); continued retention as the system grows would solidify the picture.
-Prospective buyers should ask current and former operators about unit-level performance, onboarding and support, and how the franchisor handled each exit.
 For prospective franchisees, retention is in line with industry peers.

 How Much Does It Cost to Open a Grain & Berry Franchise?